SpeedyWeather/SpeedyWeather.jl/README.md

 https://user-images.githubusercontent.com/25530332/190443050-d5b8d093-86c0-46c9-b515-8420059ac8dc.mp4

-The primitie equation core (wet or dry) is in development, this is temperature at the surface and at the tropopause at T511 (~20km resolution) and 31 vertical levels.
+The primitive equation core (wet or dry) is in development, this is temperature at the surface and at the tropopause at T511 (~20km resolution) and 31 vertical levels.
 The simulation was multi-threaded in Float32 (single precision).
 The orography is visible at the tropopause level because we currently use sigma coordinates